How To Make A Crochet Blanket!

 Let’s Get Social!

 50″ x 58″ from a total of 55 rounds.
-Please note, pattern is written so you may go smaller or larger.
+Please note, this easy crochet throw pattern is written so you may go smaller or larger.
 You may do as many or as little rounds as you would like!

 Remember this is meant to be more of a recipe than a pattern.
 Get creative!
 Do some color work!
 Add some other fun stitches!
 Double the size!
 Go up a hook for a looser material!
 Whatever you want but enjoy getting creative!